jrgrivera/holbertonschool-shell/permissions/README.md

-groups - Prints all the groups current users us part of chown - To change the user of the file 'name' to the user 'name' touch - Create an empty file chmod - To execute permission to the owner of the file chmod - u+x (execute permission to the owner), g+x (the group of the owner), o+r (read permission to other users for the file) chmod ugo+x (execution permission to the owner, the group owner, and other user for the file) chmod 007 (set the permissions owner: no permission at all, Group: no permission at all, Other users: all the permissions) chmod 731 (set the mode of the 'file'
+groups - Prints all the groups current users us part of chown - To change the user of the file 'name' to the user 'name' touch - Create an empty file chmod 744 - To execute permission to the owner of the file chmod - u+x (execute permission to the owner), g+x (the group of the owner), o+r (read permission to other users for the file) chmod ugo+x (execution permission to the owner, the group owner, and other user for the file) chmod 007 (set the permissions owner: no permission at all, Group: no permission at all, Other users: all the permissions) chmod 733 (set the mode of the 'file' chmod --reference=olleh hello - Set the mode of the 'hello' file the same as the 'olleh' file